codingk8/markdown_Memo/markdown_nodeSchool.md

 # 3.EMPHASIS (Exercise 3 of 12)

 It's easy to mark text as italic, bold, combined and strikethrough.
-There
-are a few ways to make emphasis in Markdown and each of those is readable.
+There are a few ways to make emphasis in Markdown and each of those is readable.

-To get emphasis just wrap some text in single, double or triple asterisks
-(*) or underscores (_).
+To get emphasis just wrap some text in single, double or triple asterisks (*) or underscores (_).
 Here are some examples:

         Italics with *asterisks* and _underscores_.

-        |> Italics with asterisks and underscores.
+Italics with *asterisks* and _underscores_.

         Bold with **asterisks** or __underscores__

-        |> Bold with asterisks or underscores
+Bold with **asterisks** or __underscores__

         Combined emphasis with **asterisks and _underscores_**.

-        |> Combined emphasis with asterisks and underscores.
+Combined emphasis with **asterisks and _underscores_**.

 Sometimes you need to draw line through the text.
-To get strikethrough
-wrap the text in two tildes (~) like so:
+To get strikethrough wrap the text in two tildes (~) like so:

         ~~Scratch this line.~~

-        |> Scratch this line.
+~~Scratch this line.~~

 ## THE CHALLENGE

 Create a new file and add a first-level heading at the top of your file.
 This heading should contain Emphasis as text.

 Below the heading, add this text: